tldr-pages/tldr/pages/common/awk.md

 `awk --lint --file {{path/to/script.awk}}`

-- Execute an AWK expression with the specified field separator:
+- Execute an expression with the specified field separator:

 `awk --field-separator="{{,}}" '{{{ print $1 }}}'`